batikanor/turkishgermanbot/README.md

 # turkishgermanbot
 A bot for the telegram groups of the Turkish-German University at Istanbul The project will be active durring summertimes.
-Your ideas and help of any kids are welcome. batikanor.com/contact
+Your ideas and help of any kinds are welcome. batikanor.com/contact